 We sell our imaging systems to physicians, outpatient clinics and hospitals.
 In addition, through our wholly-owned subsidiaries, Digirad Imaging Solutions, Inc. and Digirad Imaging Systems, Inc., which we refer to collectively as DIS, we also offer a comprehensive and mobile imaging leasing service, called FlexImaging®, for physicians who wish to perform nuclear cardiology imaging procedures in their offices but do not have the patient volume, capital or resources to justify purchasing a gamma camera.
 DIS provides our physician customers with an imaging system, certified personnel, required licensure and other support for the performance of nuclear imaging procedures under the supervision of our physician customers.
 Physicians enter into annual contracts for imaging services delivered on a per-day basis ranging from one day per month to several days per week.
-DIS currently operates 21 regional hubs and eight fixed sites in 15 states
+DIS currently operates 21 regional hubs and eight fixed sites and performs services in 17 states and the District of Columbia.